Stedi/registry/CONTRIBUTING.md

 If the entities generated as a result of `unbundle` logic contain non-standard fields or formats not recognized by JSONSchema, you can supply a custom `sanitizeSchema(schema: unknown) => unknown` function to remove unwanted properties from the generated JSONSchemas.

 Sometimes the unbundled schema exports too many entities.
-Many of them may be not important from the registry's perspective.
+Many of them may not be necessary from the registry's perspective.
 If that's the case, supply an optional `entities: string[]` array argument with the list of entity names that should be exclusively generated.

 After writing your provider, please also add it to the `src/providers/index.ts` file.

 Lastly, run `npm run generate` to generate the schemas and update the `providers.json` file.
 You can also run `npm run validate` to ensure that generated schemas are valid and will be accepted by [Mappings](https://www.stedi.com/products/mappings).

-If the _validate_ task succeeds, you can commit your changes to a branch or fork, and then create a pull request.
+If the _validate_ task succeeds, you can commit your changes to branch or fork and create a pull request.
 We will review your pull request and if it's accepted, we will add your provider to the registry.